Creating Video Assignments

 Image: Instructions for the assignment

 • In the ‘Questions’ section, click the Add Question button.
-Type your question in the text field (required), and optionally record it as a short video.
+Type your question in the text field (required).
+You can also optionally record the question as a short video by clicking the camera icon () in the centre of the video panel.

 Image: Questions section